SEN (Special Educational Needs)

 Support we offer for children’s Health and General Wellbeing

 Children need to be happy and be able to behave appropriately to learn effectively.
 All our class teachers work with children in their class on social skills, behaviour and wellbeing.
 If a child has a particular difficulty, their class teacher will have help from colleagues to support the child, e.g. from learning assistants, additional teachers or the SENCO.
 The school’s Educational Psychologist also works with us to plan groups to help children’s emotional and mental wellbeing.
-Our ‘Sensory room’ provides a special space for children to go to if they are struggling within the classroom.
+Our ‘Sensory room’ provides a special space for children to go to if they are not able to self-regulate within the classroom.
+Our new initiative 'Zones of Regulations' provides pupils with the tools to understand different emotions and strategies on how to manage their emotions.
+Our newly qualified Emotional Literacy Support Assistants (ELSA's) and Patoral Lead also provide support by offering children a safe space and an opportunity for them to share their concerns.

 We have Lunch time clubs in KS2 e.g. Lego, Board games and Library sessions.
-We have a School counsellor who works at our school one day per week.
 Our School Council has class representatives from each class and each year group.
 Council representatives meet with the KS2 Phase leader fortnightly to discuss issues that pupils wish to raise about any aspect of school life.

 Chestnuts Primary School has a SEN, Behaviour and Anti-bullying policies, all of which are available on our website (http://www.chestnutsprimary.com).